 As compression method for fingerprint images WSQ is used.
 A bit rate of 0.75 must be used as compression parameter.
-This is equivalent to a compression factor of approximately 1:158 (according to [ISO_FINGER]).
+This is equivalent to a compression factor of approximately 1:15 (according to [ISO\FINGER]).

 The implementation of the used WSQ algorithm has to be certified by the FBI and has to be referenced by the respective certificate number (coded in the WSQ header).
+The certified WSQ implementation shall be version 3.1.